posty/posty_api/README.md

 1. Download the source either using git or from the GitHub page as archive.
 2. Extract the archive
 3. Change directory to the extracted folder
-4. Place a valid database.yml in the folder config
+4. Move config/database_default.yml to config/database.yml and change it to your needs.
 5. Run ``bundle install``
 6. Run ``rake db:migrate``
+7. Run ``rake api_key:generate``
-7. Start the application e.g. with ``rackup``
+8. Start the application e.g. with ``rackup``

+Notice: Check your RACK_ENV if any problems occur.

 ## Usage